JordanGreenies/FFNx/README.md

 ## Instructions for use:
 - Replace AF3DN.P1 and FFNx.toml
-- Edit FFNx.toml (TTS-VOICEMOD section) to add you server and voice model paths
+- Edit FFNx.toml (TTS-VOICEMOD section) to add your server and voice model settings
 - Start game

 ## Limitations: